tomas4/grid-correl-atcor/README.md

 ```

 ## r.buff.cloudmask.py
-Script to despeckle and buffer sloud mask derived from SCL classification (or other cloud mask containing artifacts in form of misclassified small few pixel clouds).
+Script to despeckle and buffer cloud mask derived from SCL classification (or other cloud mask containing artifacts in form of misclassified small few pixel clouds).
 It works within the [GRASS GIS](https:/grass.osgeo.org) 7.x session.
 The buffering is there to mask out also areas in close vicinity of detected clouds, where usually are present thin clouds not detected properly and strong neigborhood effects (parasite light reflected off cloud edge etc.).
 The script is needed by L2A_grass_atcor.sh.

 ### Synopsis
 ```